StSav012/psk_viewer/readme.txt

 IPM RAS PSK and FS spectrometer files viewer

 Required packages:
-  • et-xmlfile
-  • numpy
-  • openpyxl
-  • pandas
-  • pyqtgraph
-  • PySide6
-  • python-dateutil
+  • pandas,
-  • pytz
+  • pyqtgraph,
-  • scipy
+  • QtPy,
-  • shiboken6
+  • scipy,
+  • any of PyQt6, PySide6, PyQt5, PySide2, whichever compatible with the Python and the OS.

+Optional packages:
-  • six
+  • openpyxl.

 Required Python: >= 3.8